Search and Hit Enter

 Like protein powder, the FODMAP content of yogurt depends on what’s added.
 Oftentimes vegan yoghurts contain thickeners and fruit juices which make them less suitable for a FODMAP diet.

-My personal obsession is Jalna lactose free Greek yoghurt here in Australia.
-It is low FODMAP, pot set and is essentially just Greek yoghurt with lactase added.
+My personal obsession is Chobani Fit here in Australia.
+It is low FODMAP and is essentially just Greek yoghurt with lactase added.
 I love how thick it is and I use it everywhere I use yoghurt in recipes.
+It is also high protein which is an added bonus.

 Whatever you choose, make sure you read the labels to ensure the yoghurt you’re using is low FODMAP.